terrorizer1980/litmus/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD).md

 ## Pre-requisites:

-1. A ruby environment 2.5 and up is preferred.
-Type `ruby --version` in a terminal to check the version you're running.
 1. Docker installed and working. type `docker --version` in a terminal to check that Docker is installed.
 If you need to install Docker go [here](https://runnable.com/docker/getting-started/).
 To check Docker is working as expected type `docker run centos:7 ls` in a terminal.
 This should list folders in the CentOS image.
 1. Git installed and working.
 Type `git --version` to check if Git is installed.
 If not, then go [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions for your host OS.
 1. The [Puppet Development Kit (PDK)](https://puppet.com/docs/pdk/1.x/pdk.html) installed.
-Type `pdk --version` from the command line to ensure that the PDK is installed.
+Type `pdk --version` from the command line to ensure that the PDK is installed - at a minimum, you need `1.17.0`.
 If not, then following the [instructions](https://puppet.com/docs/pdk/1.x/pdk_install.html) to install it.
 2. [Bolt](https://puppet.com/docs/bolt) installed.
 Type `bolt --version` from the command line to ensure that the Bolt is installed.
 If not, then following the [instructions](https://puppet.com/docs/bolt/latest/bolt_installing.html#concept-8499) to install it

 ## Instructions